Holomorphic forms and non-tautological cycles on moduli spaces of curves: Introduction

 In the special case when $h=1$ and $k=11$, Graber--Pandharipande and van Zelm used the above strategy to prove that $[\Bbar_{g \rightarrow 1, 0, 2m}]$ is non-tautological.
 In that case, the key idea is, first, to use that $H^{11}(\Mbar_{1,11}) \neq 0$ to show that there exists a contribution to the K\"unneth decomposition of $[\Delta]$ that has odd degree and thus is necessarily non-tautological; and second, to use the known structure of $H^*(\Mbar_{1,11})$ to show that a cycle supported on the boundary must be tautological.
 Combining these with \eqref{eq:i*vZ} shows that $i^*[\Bbar_{g \rightarrow 1, 0,2m}]$ is non-tautological, and since pullbacks of tautological classes along gluing maps are tautological, this proves that $[\Bbar_{g \rightarrow 1, 0,2m}]$ itself is non-tautological.

 For other values of $h$ and $k$, on the other hand, the fact that $B$ is supported on the boundary is no longer sufficient to deduce that it is tautological.
-Instead, a more subtle argument is needed: we use the existence, for certain values of $h$ and $k$, of non-tautological classes of pure weight in the weight filtration on the cohomology of $\M_{h,k}$.
-These are necessarily the restrictions of non-tautological classes on $\Mbar_{h,k}$ that are not pushed forward from the boundary, so they yield non-tautological contributions to $\alpha[\Delta]$ that cannot be cancelled by $B$.
+Instead, a more subtle argument is needed: we use the existence, for certain values of $h$ and $k$, of holomorphic forms on $\Mbar_{h,k}$.
+These are necessarily non-tautological and not pushed forward from the boundary, so they yield non-tautological contributions to $\alpha[\Delta]$ that cannot be cancelled by $B$.
 The result of this reasoning is the following theorem.